sv1sjp/BurpAnonymizer/README.md

    ./build.sh     # Requires JDK 11+
    ```
 Option 2: Use the prebuilt JAR
-* In both cases, install the JAR into Burp Suite:e:
+* In both cases, install the JAR into Burp Suite:
-   * Open Extender → Extensions → Add
+   * Open Extensions → Installed → Add
    * Select the JAR file

  ##  BApp Store? -> Soon :)